tsdiokno/abl/content/tl/docs/nt/roma/roma-1.md

 [^12]: 12 that is, to be mutually encouraged by each other’s faith, both yours and mine.

-[^13] Gusto kong malaman niyo, mga kapatid, na maraming beses kong plinano na pumunta sa inyo (pero hindi natutuloy) para mapaglingkuran kayo ng masagana tulad ng paglilingkod ko sa iba pang mga Hentil.
+[^13] Gusto kong malaman niyo, mga kapatid, na maraming beses kong plinano na pumunta sa inyo (pero hindi natutuloy hanggang ngayon) para mapaglingkuran kayo ng masagana tulad ng paglilingkod ko sa iba pang mga Hentil.

 [^13]: Now I don’t want you to be unaware, brothers and sisters, that I often planned to come to you (but was prevented until now) in order that I might have a fruitful ministry among you, just as I have had among the rest of the Gentiles.

-[^14] May tungkulin ako sa mga Griyego at mga barbaro, sa mga marunong at mangmang.
+[^14] May tungkulin ako sa mga Griyego at mga banyaga, sa mga marunong at mangmang.

 [^14]: I am obligated both to Greeks and barbarians, both to the wise and the foolish.

-[^15] Kaya sabik din ako na ipangaral ang magandaling balita sa inyong mga tiga-Roma.
+[^15] Kaya sabik din ako na ipangaral ang magandang balita sa inyong mga tiga-Roma.

 [^15]: So I am eager to preach the gospel to you also who are in Rome.